How to get oil stains out of clothes and help remove grease

 Baking soda (optional)

-Step 1: Remove excess oil
+1. Remove excess oil

 Blot any excess oil or grease from the garment with a paper towel.
 You can also use a dull butter knife to scrape it gently from the fabric, if necessary.